flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 - At 50ft: callout "fifty" and now callouts every 10 ft
 - Shortly after 50ft FMA must show FLARE or otherwise the flight crew needs to perform a go around.
 - Also the autothrust FMA should switch to THRUST IDLE.
-- Between about 20ft and 10ft the aircraft corrects its crosswind crab angle to bring it  longitudinal axis in line with the runway.
+- Between about 20ft and 10ft the aircraft corrects its crosswind crab angle to bring its longitudinal axis in line with the runway.
 - At 10ft: Callout "Retard" commands the PF to set the throttle levers to idle.
 - At touchdown:
     - FMA shows ROLL OUT - autopilot keeps aircraft on center line